JiajinChen/shinyBN/README.md

 ### **Step 2: Render your Network!**

 Once your BN is inputed, the plot would present automatically with default parameters.
-If you are not satisfied with your graphic appearance or you want to highlight which nodes or edges, you can render your plot with corresponding settings.
+If you are not satisfied with your graphic appearance, you can render your plot with corresponding settings.
 Additionally, network layout and legend can be set flexibly.
-Finally, *shinyBN* provides high-quality images download in HTML output and Network information in Excel.
+Finally, *shinyBN* provides high-quality images download in HTML output and Network information in Excel.Because the network plot is based on canvas, it's difficult to get SVG.
+You can get the high-resolution figure by the following step:

++ **Step1 :** Download the network in HTML from shinyBN.
++ **Step2 :** Use any text editor to open the HTML formatted file and replace the text '888px' to the pixel you want, such as '5000px'.
+Save the change.
++ **Step3 :** Open the HTML file with your browser and adjust the network to the maximum.
+Then right click to view the image.
+Finally, right click to save the image.

   <img src="https://github.com/JiajinChen/shinyBN/blob/master/inst/images/Render.png?raw=true"/>